 The situation

-That’s why at the CIPD, we have always championed a broad range of flexible working options to suit a wide range of jobs across sectors and industries and to suit different people.
-There is no one size fits all and organisations need to pilot and try out different ways of working to see what best suits the needs of their context and people.
-Not everyone will be able to benefit from the same type of flexibility but it is important to have parity of opportunity across roles.
+That’s why at the CIPD, we have always championed a broad range of flexible working options to suit a wide range of jobs across sectors and industries.
+There is no one size fits all approach - organisations need to pilot and try out different ways of working to see what best suits the needs of their organisation and people.

 CIPD viewpoint

-The CIPD is supporting the people profession to use its unique position to break these barriers and promote and support a much wider uptake of flexible working practices.
-We ran over 20 events across our UK branch networks, highlighted successful guidance and case studies, and are also involved in UK initiatives to support flexible working.
-This includes:
+The CIPD has been supporting the people profession to use its unique position to break these barriers and promote and support a wider uptake of flexible working practices, through:

-• Co-chairing the UK Government’s Flexible Working Taskforce, publishing research and guidance on enabling flexible working, and creating practical tools for line managers to bring about change
+• Working with the Department of Business and Skills, publishing research and guidance on enabling flexible working, and creating practical tools for organisations to bring about change.

 Actions for the UK Government

-• Work with organisations (such as the CIPD) on myth-busting around flexible working to dispel the notion that it cannot work for certain employees or job roles that traditionally are not considered flexible.
+3. Work with organisations (such as the CIPD) on myth-busting around flexible working to dispel the notion that it cannot work for certain employees or job roles that are traditionally not considered flexible.

 Recommendations for employers